dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 ### Setup

-In DuckDB, we can create a view over the Parquet file using the following query.
+In dataminer, we can create a view over the Parquet file using the following query.
 This allows us to run queries over the Parquet file as if it was a regular table.
-Note that we do not need to worry about projection pushdown at all: we can just do a `SELECT *` and DuckDB's optimizer will take care of only projecting the required columns at query time.
+Note that we do not need to worry about projection pushdown at all: we can just do a `SELECT *` and dataminer's optimizer will take care of only projecting the required columns at query time.

 ```sql
 CREATE VIEW lineitem_parquet AS SELECT * FROM 'lineitemsf1.snappy.parquet';